 As part of my presentation to Year 12 students I cover the issue of drink driving, including the process of random breath testing (RBT) and how long a young driver should wait to get behind the wheel after drinking.
-As a result, I often get asked by students whether I think they should buy a breathalyser to check whether they’re over the limit, just in case!
-As I always say, as far as young drivers are concerned, if you even have the slightest doubt and think you should test yourself – don’t drive – it’s just not worth the risk!
-Remember this is not perfect technology (particularly some of the devices available on-line) and because a P-plater has to have a BAC of 0.00, well, just a little bit of inaccuracy could change their life.
-No young driver wants a drink driving record …
+I often get asked by students whether I think they should buy a breathalyzer to check whether they’re over the limit, just in case!
+As I always say, as far as young drivers are concerned, if you even have the slightest doubt and think you should test yourself – don’t drive – it’s just not worth the risk.
+This is not perfect technology (particularly some of the devices available on-line) and because a P-plater has to have a BAC of 0.00, well, just a little bit of inaccuracy could change their life.
+No young driver wants a drink driving record.

 But what about parents using these devices to check-up on their teen?
 Could they be useful in that way?
-Earlier this week I received a message from Steve, a father wanting to know my opinion on this area … here is an edited version of what he asked:
+I recently received a message from Steve, a father wanting to know my opinion on this area.
+Here is an edited version of what he asked:

 An online article by Chris Hudson suggests some simple steps parents should take when a teen violates their trust.
 I’ve used his eight headings from the article and added my own thoughts where appropriate and they are as follows:

 - have realistic expectations – as I’ve written many times before, you can’t trust an adolescent!
-The reality is that they’re bound to disappoint you at some point by either lying to you or omitting or stretching the truth to ensure they get what they want.
-That said, you have to trust your child!
+Your teen is bound to disappoint you at some point by either lying to you or omitting or stretching the truth to ensure they get what they want.
+That said, you have to trust your child.
 It’s vital that at some stage in their teens you trust them to tell you the truth about where they’re going and who they’re with – you just have to be realistic and not over-react when they inevitably let you down

 - don’t despair – when it all goes wrong and you feel like they’ve let you down try to avoid the big statements like “I don’t think I can ever trust you again!”
 That’s how you may feel at that moment but remember a breach of trust during adolescence is normal.
-They’re not a bad kid and you’re certainly not a bad parent – that’s just what teens do!
+They’re not a bad kid and you’re certainly not a bad parent – that’s just what teens do.
 Remember, you’re applying a whole pile of rules and boundaries to keep them as safe as possible and they’re going to prevent them doing what they want.
-They’re not going to like that very much!
-As a result, they’re likely to do whatever they can to get around those barriers and that’s not unusual.
+They’re not going to like that very much and, as a result, they’re likely to do whatever they can to get around those barriers and that’s not unusual

 - provide a way back – no matter how let down you are, your teen must always know you still see them as someone who is capable of being trusted.
-Whatever consequences you decide upon, they need to know that you want to trust them and they will be given the opportunity to win back the trust they have lost due to their behaviour.
+Whatever consequences you decide upon, they need to know that you want to trust them and they’ll be given the opportunity to win back the trust they’ve lost due to their behaviour

-So what was my advice to Steve about the breathalyser?
+What was my advice to Steve about the breathalyzer?
 This is an edited down version of the email message I sent back to him:

-In the first place, I would recommend that you have the big ‘trust’ discussion with your son, making a big deal about trusting him to do the right thing when he goes out on a Saturday, making sure you let him know how disappointed you would be if he broke that trust.
-If you find out that he is breaking your rule (and your trust) around drinking you will need to take it to the next level.
-He now needs to earn back your trust, so new rules and boundaries have to be made, making it clear to him that to earn your trust back he must prove he is doing the ‘right thing’.
-It is at this stage when something like a breathalyser could be used if you really felt it was necessary (although I would suggest there are so many other more ‘positive’ ways forward before you got to this stage, e.g., instead of him making his own way home, you pick him up) …
+In the first place, I’d recommend you have the big ‘trust’ discussion with your son, making a big deal about trusting him to do the right thing when he goes out on a Saturday, making sure you let him know how disappointed you’d be if he broke that trust.
+If you find out that he is breaking your rules (and your trust) around drinking, you’ll need to take it to the next level.
+He now needs to earn back your trust, so new rules and boundaries have to be made, making it clear to him that to earn your trust back he must prove he’s doing the ‘right thing’.
+It’s at this stage when something like a breathalyzer could be used if you really felt it was necessary (although I’d suggest there are so many other more ‘positive’ ways forward before you get to this stage, e.g., instead of him making his own way home, you pick him up).

-I know what I’m about to say sounds like you would be ‘caving in’ but realistically if there are not obvious signs of drinking and he continues to come home at 6 or 7pm you’re doing so much better than so many parents I hear from.
-If he is drinking any alcohol, he is obviously not drinking much (of course, it would be great if there was no alcohol) and that’s how you want it to stay but I think bringing in a breathalyser at this point is risky.
-He is coming home (so many parents I speak to have teens climbing out of window and disappearing for the weekend!!
+I know what I’m about to say sounds like you’d be ‘caving in’ but realistically if there are not obvious signs of drinking and he continues to come home at 6 or 7pm you’re doing so much better than so many parents I hear from.
+If he is drinking any alcohol, he’s obviously not drinking much (of course, it would be great if there was no alcohol) and that’s how you want it to stay but I think bringing in a breathalyzer at this point is risky.
+He’s coming home (so many parents I speak to have teens climbing out of window and disappearing for the weekend!!
 Terrifying!) – you want that to keep happening!
-Of course be vigilant but I would recommend you keep him close and don’t do something that could cause the situation to escalate!”
+Of course, be vigilant but I’d recommend you keep him close and don’t do something that could cause the situation to escalate!”